Kroo-S/React-Native-RedBook/README.md

 After having studied VUE3 and uniapp framework for mini-program, I decided to learn how to make a app with Typescript & React.

-Demo is basic knowledge, the project file is about RedBook.
+Demo file is the basic knowledge about React Native, the Project file is about RedBook App.
 I will publish it next time.

 # Front-End